vbirukov/vbirukov/README.md

 - 🔭 I’m currently working on VK-app that helps manage large amounts of photo
 - 🌱 I’m currently learning my first AWS serverless app
 - 👯 I’m looking to collaborate on big data project
-- 📫 How to reach me: write an email^ vbirukov@gmail.com
+- 📫 How to reach me: write an email vbirukov@gmail.com

 - Originally from **Russin** 🇨🇴, now based in **Saint-Pertersburg** RU
 - Sorry for not much here, last years mostly working uder NDA